nikitavoloboev/data/productivity/flow/rules.md

 - Write.
 (1+ article / month)
 - Read a book.
 (1+ hour / day)

-## Research
+## Learning
+- Always learn new things.
+- Ask questions.
+Don't be afraid of not knowing something and [ask for help](../../research/asking-questions.md).
 - Document everything.
 Don't repeat things.
 Link instead.

+## Health
+- Exercise daily.

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.
-- No drinks other than water, coffee and tea.
-No added sugar in the drinks.
+- No added sugar in the drinks.
+Drink water, coffee and tea.
 - Always have water/tea next to me when working on something.
 Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../../life/compassion.md).
 - Focus on Whole Food, Plant-Based diet.